Single-use plastics

 Credit: Natasha Ewins

-We’re calling for a Circular Economy Bill to bring ‘reuse and refill’ into the heart of creating a circular economy for Scotland.
-As part of that we’d like to see mandatory labelling on products containing plastic so consumers can make informed choices.
-We also want to see the upcoming PAS standard on pre-production pellets/nurdles (more info here) to be made a legal requirement.
+We called for a Circular Economy Bill to bring ‘reuse and refill’ into the heart of creating a circular economy for Scotland.
+As part of that, we’d like to see mandatory labelling on products containing plastic so consumers can make informed choices.
+As of 2023 a Circular Economy Bill started to make it's way through the Scottish Parliament.
+We also want to see the upcoming PAS standard on pre-production pellets/nurdles to be made a legal requirement.

 Credit: Triocean via Shutterstock